Each child studies 4 units of geography in Key Stage one (Years 1 and 2) and 6 units across Key Stage Two (Years 3-6)

 Children’s geographical learning starts with the familiar and slowly builds outwards, from London, to the UK, to Europe, South America and Africa.
 Their understanding of how their local area fits into the wider world is therefore gradually accrued.
 Understanding of physical geography also starts with the familiar: from the seaside in Year 1, to mountains and volcanoes in Year 3 and rivers in Year 5.
-More in-depth studies allow children to develop their understanding of the interactions between physical and human geography, with units on the Brazilian Rainforest in Year 4 and on Russia in Year 6.
+More in-depth studies allow children to develop their understanding of the interactions between physical and human geography, with units on the Shanghai in Year 1, The Brazilian Rainforest in Year 4 and Russia in Year 6.

 Progression within the curriculum is clear: it starts with what is familiar to children and extends outwards.
 Progression in fieldwork skills is built across units, with the London units in Years 1 and Year 5 offering rich opportunities for mapping, technical drawing and exploring their environment in a concrete physical way.
 Other units offer scope for children to use digital resources, globes, atlases and Geographical Information Systems to explore regions.
 Key technical and tier 2 vocabulary is mapped onto each unit, allowing children to build a rich bank of geographical language.

 Each unit is supported by a Knowledge Organiser which details the key facts, vocabulary and skills for each unit.
 This is sent home in advance of the unit, allowing children to make a head start on their learning.

 Links are built with other subjects, predominantly but not exclusively with writing, art, music and science.